-Engaged Learning at USM is a pedagogical approach that integrates academic learning with meaningful experience or work in the community.
+Community Engagement at USM is a pedagogical approach that integrates academic learning with meaningful experience or work in the community.
 It is an experiential focus on learning that must be embedded in the curriculum.
-Students engaged in engaged learning bring theories, knowledge, and practices developed through academic reading, writing, and analysis to specific topics-related study and work in community sites.
-Engaged learning advances USM’s mission to foster in students “a spirit of critical inquiry and civic participation.”
-We believe engaged learning is a critical element of USM’s commitment to the Maine community.
+Students in community engagement bring theories, knowledge, and practices developed through academic reading, writing, and analysis to specific topics-related study and work in community sites.
+Community Engagement advances USM’s mission to foster in students “a spirit of critical inquiry and civic participation.”
+We believe community engagement is a critical element of USM’s commitment to the Maine community.

-What has the Office of Engaged Learning been up to?
+What has the Office of Community Engagement and Career Development been up to?

 In the 2013-2014 academic year, USM students participating in service-learning courses, internships, co-curricular service-learning and community service have contributed 214,385 hours in the community for an economic impact of $4,309,193!
-Please click here to read our latest in-depth report on the hard work in the community done by the Engaged Learning and our excellent students at USM.
+Please click here to read our latest in-depth report on the hard work in the community done by the office of Community Engagement and Career Development and our excellent students at USM.